woman at a laptop

 Completion of 105 credits.

-In this course, students demonstrate their expertise in digital media by applying their skills in content creation, design, and strategy to develop and execute a digital media project for an industry partner.
+In this course, students demonstrate their expertise in digital media by applying their skills in content creation, design, and strategy to develop and execute a digital media project.
 The course will emphasize the importance of adapting to client needs and evolving project requirements, preparing students for the digital media industry as they create a final product for their portfolio.
 Throughout the course, students will receive feedback from both their peers and faculty to ensure continuous improvement.

 Prerequisites